 One of the enticing benefits of installing a battery storage system is the potential to have an Emergency Power Supply (EPS) in the event that the grid goes down.
 Some of the coupling systems provide this (with or without extra components), some don’t.
-Our guide to battery storage summarises the possibilities of the different systems that we have looked at:
+Our guide to battery backup summarises the possibilities of the different systems that we have looked at:

 Note that having an Emergency Power Supply is not the same as having a system that allows a grid-connected PV inverter to function when the grid goes down.
 Without battery storage, grid connected PV systems do not generate electricity when the grid goes down, to avoid exporting into the grid while repairs are being made.
 However with batteries, it is possible in some cases for generation to continue as long as there is capacity in the batteries and / or a suitable load to utilise the generation.

 In order for a PV array to function when the grid goes down, there has to be a safety mechanism in place to prevent the PV system from exporting to the grid.
 This tends to limit the ratio of the size of the PV array connected to the battery system to the rate at which the batteries can be charged (in other words the battery system must be able to dissipate all of the PV generation in the event of a power cut).
 With the SMA system this ratio is 2: 1; with other systems this ratio tends to be lower, pretty much 1:1.

 In a power cut, the storage system can either provide DC power direct from the battery or it can provide AC power via the inverter.
 Most customers want the ability to run AC loads.

 There are two ways of servicing AC loads in a power cut: